MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -SafetyNetHoldTime
-!!!
-Exchange Server 2013

-This parameter is available only in on-premises Exchange.

-The SafetyNetHoldTime parameter specifies how long a copy of a successfully processed message is retained in Safety Net.
-Unacknowledged shadow copies of messages auto-expire from Safety Net based on adding the values of the SafetyNetHoldTime parameter and the MessageExpirationTimeout parameter on the Set-TransportService cmdlet.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-The default value is 2.00:00:00 or 2 days.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The SafetyNetHoldTime parameter specifies how long a copy of a successfully processed message is retained in Safety Net.
 Unacknowledged shadow copies of messages auto-expire from Safety Net based on adding the values of the SafetyNetHoldTime parameter and the MessageExpirationTimeout parameter on the Set-TransportService cmdlet.